ShadmanRohan/shadmanrohan.github.io/aboutme.md

 ### Academic Interests

 Currently I am looking into applications of Deep Learning in Computer Vision and Natural Language Processing.
+I have primarily worked on sequence-to-sequence conversion and sequence tagging problems.

 ### Professional Interests